The Family of Lazarus Bergmann

 The Family Tree can be found here.
 His brothers Isaak and Isidor lived with their families at Nürnberger Strasse 17.

 Lazarus inherited the house at Promenade 1, direct on the Altmühl, from his father Levi.
 He lived there with his wife Fanny, né Rosenberger, from Ederheim and continued his father's business trading in farm products, livestock and grain.
 The couple had eight children, three of whom died very young.

-In 1880 Lazarus sold his parents' house and bought the house at Krankenhausstrasse 10.
+In 1898 Lazarus sold his parents' house and bought a new house at Krankenhausstrasse 10.

 In 1902 their eldest daughter Emma, born in Gunzenhausen on 09.12.1878, married Samuel Schimmel, a horse trader, from Pappenheim and the young couple lived there for a few years.
 But they soon moved back to Gunzenhausen with their two children, to the Krankenhausstrasse.
 The couple both died before the start of the Third Reich and the fate of their two children, Thesi and Bertha, is not known.

 In 1908 Lazarus' daughter Emilie, born in Gunzenhausen on 07.09.1885, married David Gunzenhäuser, the son of Jakob Gunzenhäuser, a banker from Feuchtwangen und head of the Jewish community there, and his wife Jette, né Gutmann.

 The wealthy banking family had provided the Synagogue in Feuchtwangen with a Tora plaque that they were obviously able to save before they emigrated and which they later donated to the Jewish Museum in New York, where it can still be found.

 Theodor Harburger : the inventory of Jewish artistic and cultural memorials in Bavaria, Book 2